"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 Biden's most significant legislative achievements reflected his Type 2 orientation toward protecting the vulnerable and creating systems of support.

-The Violence Against Women Act, which Biden authored and championed in 1994, emerged from his deep concern for victims of domestic abuse and sexual assault.
-Unlike politicians who approach such issues abstractly, Biden spent countless hours listening to survivors' stories, visiting women's shelters, and consulting with advocates—the Type 2's characteristic immersion in the human dimension of policy challenges.
+The Violence Against Women Act, which Biden authored and championed in 1994, emerged from his concern for victims of domestic abuse and sexual assault.
+Biden spent countless hours listening to survivors' stories, visiting women's shelters, and consulting with advocates.
+It's a Type 2 instinct: get close to the human story before you write the rules.

 Presidential Priorities: A Helper in the Oval Office